ishandutta0098/ishandutta0098/README.md

 # About Me
 Hi All!
 I am Ishan, a committed coder who can also play a guitar!
 I love to code and have interestes in Machine Learning and Deep Learning.

-In my github account you will find a multitude of projects from the implementation of boosting models to implementing deep learning architextures from scratch.
+In my github account you will find a multitude of projects from the implementation of boosting models to implementing deep learning architectures from scratch.

 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/ishandutta0098)